USER MANUAL EDH23MOBV HISENSE

 Food arrangement

-Place thicker areas towards outside of dish, the thinner part towards the centre and spread it evenly.
+Place thicker areas towards the outside of the dish, the thinner part towards the centre, and spread it evenly.
 Do not overlap if possible.

 Cooking time length

-Start cooking with a short time setting, evaluate it after it times out and extend it according to the actual need.
-Over cooking may result in smoke and burns.
+Start cooking with a short time setting, evaluate it after it times out, and extend it according to actual need.
+Overcooking may result in smoke and burns.

 Cooking food evenly

-Depending on the type of food, if applicable, stir it from outside to centre of dish once or twice during cooking
+Depending on the type of food, if applicable, stir it from outside to centre of the dish once or twice during cooking.

 Allow standing time

-After cooking times out, leave the food in the oven for an adequate length of time, this allows it to complete its cooking cycle and cooling it down in a gradual manner
+After cooking times out, leave the food in the oven for an adequate length of time; this allows it to complete its cooking cycle and cool down gradually.

 Whether the food is done